How Much DSA for Google Interview? Less Than You Think

 Company pattern profiles shift over time, and no dataset captures every interview question ever asked.
 But this structural emphasis on reasoning depth over breadth has been consistent enough across years of Google data to plan around.

-How Google Interview Differs from Amazon and Meta
+How Google interview differs from Amazon and Meta

 If you're preparing for multiple companies, the differences in DSA requirements across Google, Amazon, and Meta should change your preparation strategy.

-Amazon has the broadest pattern coverage of any major company.
+Amazon: Has the broadest pattern coverage of any major company.
 Their tags span Counting, Fixed and Variable Sliding Window, Prefix Sum, LRU Cache design, Binary Search (including 2D and Staircase variants), Queue Design, and Backtracking.
-Amazon is the most pattern-diverse interviewer in the dataset.
+Amazon is the most pattern diverse interviewer in the dataset.
 Preparing for Amazon means preparing broadly, which is not the same strategy as preparing for Google.

-Meta concentrates on Sliding Window (Fixed and Variable), Prefix Sum, Counting, design problems (LRU Cache, Randomised Set), Maximum Predicate Search, and Backtracking.
-Narrower than Amazon but wider than Google, with less emphasis on the reasoning-heavy Predicate Search problems that define Google's profile.
+Meta: Concentrates on Sliding Window (Fixed and Variable), Prefix Sum, Counting, design problems (LRU Cache, Randomised Set), Maximum Predicate Search, and Backtracking.
+Narrower than Amazon but wider than Google, with less emphasis on the reasoning heavy Predicate Search problems that define Google's profile.
 Meta also diverges from both Google and Amazon on graph and grid DP coverage, which gets more weight in their interviews than at either of the other two.

 Google